ovh/docs/pages/platform/public-cloud/buy_failover_ip/guide.en-ca.md

 ---
-title: 'Buying a failover IP'
+title: 'Buying an Additional IP'
 slug: buy-a-failover-ip
-excerpt: 'Find out how to order failover IP addresses for your instances'
+excerpt: 'Find out how to order Additional IP addresses for your instances'
 legacy_guide_number: 2030
 section: Networking
 order: 1